-- Students seeking transfer credit, at the time of admission, must provide official transcripts to the Admissions Office at the Institute of Technology. - 2.
+- 1. Students seeking transfer credit, at the time of admission, must provide official transcripts to the Admissions Office at SUNYIT. - 2.
 Only graduate courses with a grade of A or B are transferable.
 Transfer credit will not be included in the computation of a graduate student's grade point average. - 3.
-A maximum of six hours of graduate work may be accepted for transfer credit by the Institute of Technology at Utica/Rome, with the exception of the School of Nursing's major in Adult Nurse Practitioner, Applied Sociology, or Family Nurse Practitioner, which accepts up to nine credits. - 4.
+A maximum of six hours of graduate work may be accepted for transfer credit by SUNYIT, with the exception of the School of Nursing and Health Systems major in Adult Nurse Practitioner, or Family Nurse Practitioner, which accepts up to nine credits.
+A maximum of 12 hours of graduate coursework may be accepted for Technology Management (MBA) students. - 4.
 If, after being admitted to a degree program, a student wishes to transfer courses from another institution, he or she must submit an academic petition to his or her advisor.
 A petition requesting such approval must include institution name, catalog number, title, and description of each course being proposed for transfer credit.
-Upon completion of the course, an official transcript must be sent to the Registrar's Office at the Institute of Technology.
+Upon completion of the course, an official transcript must be sent to the Registrar's Office at SUNYIT.
 A copy will be forwarded to the appropriate academic school.
 The maximum six-hour transfer applies.

-Residency Requirement
+Residency Requirements

-Students in graduate degree programs must complete at least 27 semester hours of graduate credit in residence at the Institute of Technology.
+Students in graduate degree programs must complete at least 27 semester hours of graduate credit in residence at SUNYIT.
 It should be noted that bridge coursework required for the computer science program cannot be applied to this requirement.